TheGoodGoomba/MonopolyMovementSimulator/README.md

   - Advance to the next station.
   - Advance to the nearest station.
   - Advance to the nearest utility.
-  - Take a Trip to King's Cross Station.
+  - Take a trip to King's Cross Station.
   - Advance to Pall Mall.
   - Advance to Trafalgar Square.
   - Advance to Mayfair.